EOBI To Embrace Digitization - UrduPoint

 EOBI To Embrace Digitization

-"The Expression of Interest (EoI) from interested parties has been invited for the purpose, an official source in the EOBI told APP on Wednesday.
+"The Expression of Interest (EoI) from interested parties has been invited for the purpose, an official source in the EOBI told APP.

 He said the initiative was aimed at ensuring end-to-end customer service capabilities enhancement which would eventually provide maximum efficiency and flexibility for its stakeholders with optimal digitization of data and services.